The environment and host haloes of the brightest z~6 Lyman-break galaxies: Correlation Functions and HOD Modelling

 We use 500,000 random data points in this study.
-As per \citet{Hatfield2015} and \citet{Hatfield2016a}, we use 100 bootstrap resamplings to estimate the uncertainty at the 16th and 84th percentiles of the resampling.
+As per \citet{Hatfield2016} and \citet{Hatfield2016a}, we use 100 bootstrap-object resamplings to estimate the uncertainty at the 16th and 84th percentiles of the resampling (corresponding to plus/minus one standard deviation).
 For $n_{\mathrm{\mathrm{gal}}}^{\mathrm{obs}}$, we use the value obtained when integrating the luminosity function brightwards to infinity from $M_{UV}=-21.125$ (as opposed to the number obtained by dividing the number of sources by the volume probed) as the luminosity function already has incompleteness factored in.
 This equates to $n_{\mathrm{\mathrm{gal}}}^{\mathrm{obs}}=4.1 \times 10^{-5}$Mpc$^{-3}$, for the fields combined.
 This is from the best-fitting double power law model in \cite{Bowler2015}.
 Using the best-fitting Schecter function gives the marginally lower value of $n_{\mathrm{\mathrm{gal}}}^{\mathrm{obs}}=3.8 \times 10^{-5}$Mpc$^{-3}$.
 Changing from one value to the other does not impact our conclusions.
 The main sources of incompleteness are blending with foreground sources, and misclassification of true $z \sim 6$ LBGs as dwarf stars or lower redshift contaminants, see \cite{Bowler2015}.